Text of To extend the authorization of the Drug-Free Communities Support Program for an additional 5 years, to authorize a National Community ...

 ...a National Community Antidrug Coalition Institute, and for other purposes.

-This bill was enacted after being signed by the President on December 14, 2001.
 The text of the bill below is as of Dec 3, 2001 (Passed Congress/Enrolled Bill).

 One Hundred Seventh Congress